Dimension constraints in some problems involving intermediate curvature: Introduction

 Finally, we relate intermediate curvature to the notion of macroscopic dimension.
 A manifold $M$ is said to have \textit{macroscopic dimension} $\leq k$, or to have finite \textit{Urysohn $k$-width}, if there exists a simplicial complex $X$ with dimension $\leq k$, and a continuous map $f:M\to X$, such that each fiber $f^{-1}(p)$ has uniformly bounded diameter.
-Clearly manifolds with $\Ric\geq\lambda>0$ have finite Urysohn 0-width.
-Gromov conjectured that an $n$-manifold with uniformly positive scalar curvature has finite Urysohn $(n-2)$-width.
-The dimension 3 case has been answered affirmatively \cite{Gromov-Lawson_1983} \cite{Katz_1988} \cite{Liokumovich-Maximo_2021}.
-In higher dimensions this problem is still open.
+By Bonnet-Myers' theorem, manifolds with $\Ric\geq\lambda>0$ have finite Urysohn 0-width.
+It is conjectured by Gromov that an $n$-manifold with uniformly positive scalar curvature has finite Urysohn $(n-2)$-width.
+The dimension 3 case has been answered affirmatively by Gromov-Lawson, Katz, Liokumovich-Maximo \cite{Gromov-Lawson_1983, Katz_1988, Liokumovich-Maximo_2021}.
+In higher dimensions, this problem remains open.

-Interpolating between Ricci and scalar curvature, we would expect that manifolds with uniformly positive $m$-intermediate curvature has finite Urysohn $(m-1)$-width.
+Interpolating between Ricci and scalar curvature, it is natural to ask whether manifolds with uniformly positive $m$-intermediate curvature have finite Urysohn $(m-1)$-width.
 Applying Chodosh-Li's slice-and-dice argument \cite{Chodosh-Li_2020}, we show affirmatively the case $m=2$, in dimension up to 5.

-\begin{theorem} Let $M$ be a complete simply-connected manifold with dimension $n\leq 5$ and bi-Ricci curvature $\C_2\geq\lambda>0$.
+\begin{theorem} Suppose $M$ is a complete simply-connected manifold with dimension $3\leq n\leq 5$ and bi-Ricci curvature $\C_2\geq\lambda>0$.
 Then $M$ has finite Urysohn 1-width. \end{theorem}

-In dimension higher than 5, there exists counterexamples in the same spirit as in Theorem \ref{thm-intro:weak-Bonnet-Myers}.
+In larger dimension, on the other hand, there exist counterexamples that are in the same spirit with Theorem \ref{thm-intro:weak-Bonnet-Myers}.

-\begin{theorem} When $n>5$, there exists a complete metric on $S^{n-2}\times\RR^2$ with uniformly positive bi-Ricci curvature and infinite Urysohn 1-width. \end{theorem}
+\begin{theorem} When $n\geq6$, there exists a complete metric on $S^{n-2}\times\RR^2$ with uniformly positive bi-Ricci curvature and infinite Urysohn 1-width. \end{theorem}

+We finally remark that, bi-Ricci curvature lower bound has naturally appeared in the recent work of Chodosh-Li-Minter-Stryker \cite{Chodosh-Li-Minter-Stryker} on the 5-dimensional stable Bernstein theorem.
+There it is observed that under the Gulliver-Lawson transformation $\tilde g=|x|^{-2}g$, one obtains a metric with $\C_2\geq1$ in the spectral sense, from which one could obtain diameter and volume bounds for warped $\mu$-bubbles.